 Preventing knots is so much better than tryif to remove them.
 If brushing hurts your Maine Coon, it will probably not let you continue.

 When Do I Need To Get The Vet Involved?

-Depending on the temperament of your feline, the vet can provide them with a sedative to calm them down.
-It’s traumatic enough for them going to the vets, let alone having someone hold them in place whilst another using a noisy clipper on them!
+Depending on the temperament of your cat, a vet can provide them with a sedative to calm them down.
+It’s traumatic enough for them going to the vets, let alone having someone holding them down whilst another person uses noisy clippers on them!

 Sometimes though, this is the best (and only) option.
 It’s not the cheapest option but it may be the best option for your Maine Coon.

 You don’t need a whole variety of equipment to brush a Maine Coon but you do need a regular grooming Maine groom.
 A slicker brush, a detangler, a comb and a seam ripper make the perfect brush and grooming kit.

 Regular grooming from a youmg age to prevent knots is the key to succesful Maine Coon grooming.